-The PGIM UK/EU Group comprises the holding company, PFL, its four 100% wholly owned FCA authorised and regulated entities PGIML, PGIM Private Alternatives (UK) Limited ("PGIMPAlt"), PGIM Private Capital Limited ("PPC") and, PGIM Wadhwani LLP ("PGIMW")) (together the "PGIM UK Group") and a number of other 100% wholly owned EU regulated and unregulated subsidiaries.
+The PGIM UK/EU Group comprises the holding company, PGIM Financial Limited ("PFL") (a wholly owned subsidiary of PGIM, Inc), its four 100% wholly owned FCA authorised and regulated entities PGIMPALT, PGIM Limited ("PGIML"), PGIM Private Capital Limited ("PPC") and, PGIM Wadhwani LLP ("PGIMW"), (together the "PGIM UK Group") and a number of other 100% wholly owned EU regulated and unregulated subsidiaries.

-^{} Prudential Financial, Inc. of the United States is not affiliated in any manner with Prudential plc, incorporated in the United Kingdom or with Prudential Assurance Company, a subsidiary of M&G plc, incorporated in the United Kingdom.
+\ Prudential Financial, Inc. of the United States is not affiliated in any manner with Prudential plc, incorporated in the United Kingdom or with Prudential Assurance Company, a subsidiary of M&G plc, incorporated in the United Kingdom.